Parmesan Lemon Spaghetti Squash with Chicken

-How to easily make baked spaghetti squash with butter cooked chicken, parmesan, and fresh lemon.
+Easy baked spaghetti squash recipe with butter cooked chicken, parmesan, and fresh lemon.
 Healthy and delicious!
 Jump to the Baked Spaghetti Squash Recipe with Chicken or read on to see our tips for making it.

 I find spaghetti squash alone a bit dull since it doesn’t have the sweetness and flavor of many other winter squash.
 That being said, this baked spaghetti squash recipe is anything but dull.
 It’s amazing what butter cooked chicken, parmesan cheese, fresh parsley, and plenty of lemon can do.
 What used to be boring turns into to something that’s almost impossible to stop eating.